shirosaidev/diskover-treewalk-client/README.md

 # diskover-treewalk-client

-diskover tree walk client for running on remote storage
+The tree walk client can run directly on your storage server using Python 2.6+ (no other dependencies).

-The tree walk client can run directly on the storage using Python 2.6+ with no extra python dependencies.
-If you are finding nfs/cifs crawls slow or queue at 0 a lot or many bots idle a lot of the time, this might help.
+### Usage

 First copy these two files, diskover-treewalk-client.py and scandir.py, to your storage server.